Ciatek-Angular/angular-testing/README.md

 # Testing Exercie

-## Solve the errors found inside the etsting project
+## Solve the errors found inside the Testing project